-The registration for the current offering of this class (2023) is now closed.
-Yet, it may be offered again in the future.
-Therefore, if you are interested, please follow this website through the contact form at the bottom of the main page.
+The registration for the current offering of this class (February 21-June 27 2026) is now open.
+It will close on February 14, 2026.
+Therefore, if you are interested, please contact me through the contact form at the bottom of the main page.
 Thank you!

 For more information, please consult the current syllabus here.
 Be mindful, it may change in the future, although only slightly.